sapphirepp/sapphirepp/doc/examples/scattering.md

 starting the program, we output the configuration specified by command line arguments.

-@snippet{lineno} examples/scattering/scattering.cpp Saplog
+@snippet{lineno} examples/scattering/scattering.cpp Command line argument

-Next, we create all object that declare runtime parameter.
-We prefix these lines with `main` in the log stream, to silence the initialisation process in a run with low verbosity.
+Next, we create all objects that declare runtime parameter.
+We prefix these lines with `main` in the log stream, to silence the initialization process in a run with low verbosity.

 @snippet{lineno} examples/scattering/scattering.cpp Run time params